 Life Science

-Harnessing Japan’s largest leading life-science funds to build and lead in a drug discovery ecosystem
+Harnessing one of Japan’s largest leading life-science fundsuild and lead in a drug discovery ecosystem

 Addressing unmet medical needs—that is, finding cures for incurable diseases—is an urgent task in the life science sector at present.
 Toward that end, major pharmaceutical or biotech companies have shifted to open innovation by collaborating with universities and start-ups.
 The research and development of a drug requires an investment of \500 to \2,000 million over two to five years, just from development candidate identification up to clinical trials.
 Furthermore, even if the drug reaches the clinical trial stage, the probability of making it to market is 10%, representing a high development risk.
 In the United States, therefore, an ecosystem has been established where the research results of universities, research institutes, and other academia are further developed by investor-backed start-ups, and then turned into final drug products by pharmaceutical or biotech companies.
 Underpinned by this ecosystem, 60% of US drug discoveries are now made by start-ups.